phalcon/documentation/docs/encryption-security-jwt.md

 var_dump($validator->getErrors())
 ```

-The above example gives a general view on how the component can be used to generate, parse and validate JSON Web Tokens.
+The above example gives a general view on how the component can be used to generate, parse, and validate JSON Web Tokens.

 ## Objects

-There are several utility components that live in the `Phalcon\Encryption\Security\JWT\Token` namespace, that help with the issuing, parsing and validating JWT tokens
+There are several utility components that live in the `Phalcon\Encryption\Security\JWT\Token` namespace, that help with the issuing, parsing, and validating of JWT tokens

 ### Enum